isdsc/getdata-courseproject/README.md

 ### Getting and Cleaning Data: Course Project

-This materials in this repository will reproduce the tasks to collect, work with, and clean a data set as defined in the course project for "Getting and Cleaning Data" which is the third course in the Johns Hopkins Data Science Specialization series on Coursera.
+The materials in this repository will reproduce the tasks to collect, work with, and clean a data set as defined in the course project for "Getting and Cleaning Data" which is the third course in the Johns Hopkins Data Science Specialization series on Coursera.